Bow and Bromley (UK Parliament constituency): Boundaries

 In 1885 the area was administered as part of The Metropolis.
 It was located in the Tower division, in the east of the county of Middlesex.
 The neighbourhoods of Bow and Bromley were combined to form a division of the parliamentary borough of Tower Hamlets.
-The parliamentary division was part of the East End of London.
-The Bromley in this seat is not the same place as Bromley, South London after which the Bromley constituency, created in 1918, was named.
+The parliamentary division was part of suburban East London.
+The Bromley in this seat is not the same place as Bromley in Kent after which the Bromley constituency, created in 1918, was named.

 In 1889 the Tower division of Middlesex was severed from the county.
 It became part of the County of London.
 In 1900 the lower tier of local government in London was re-modelled.
 Bow and Bromley became part of the Metropolitan Borough of Poplar.

 When a re-distribution of parliamentary seats took place in 1918, the constituency became a division of Poplar.
 It comprised the wards of Bow Central, Bow North, Bow South, Bow West, Bromley North East, Bromley North West, and Bromley South West.